Pandora-Reeboot/Requaero-Visualizer/pull_request_template.md

 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes

+## Not Applicable
+- [ ] Drag anything not applicable down to this section